Mightinside/Modbus-Monitor-Green/README.md

 # Modbus-Monitor-Green
-The application is a kinda RS485 data squisition software Alias is Modbus Terminal
+The application is a kinda RS485 data scquisition software Alias is Modbus Terminal